 Ø Bus and train are cheaper modes of transport.

-Ø Make sure the rickshaw driver rides you around the town on meter basis.
+Ø Make sure the rickshaw driver rides you around the town on a metered basis.

 Ø It is wise to dress modestly if visiting a church.